meeshkan/hmt/README.md

 ```

 ### Building modes
-You can use a mode flag to indicate how the OpenAPI spec should be built, for example:
+You can use a mode flag to indicate how the spec for the mock server should be built, for example:

 ```bash
 meeshkan build -i path/to/recordings.jsonl --mode gen